 This article provides evidence that affective polarization is an important mechanism linking conservative media use to political misperceptions.
-Partisan media’s potential to polarize is well documented, and there are numerous ways in which hostility toward political opponents might promote endorsement of inaccurate beliefs.
-We test this mediated model using data collected via nationally representative surveys conducted during two recent U.S. Presidential elections.
-Fixed effects regression models using three-wave panel data collected in 2012 provide evidence that conservative media exposure contributes to more polarized feelings toward major-party Presidential candidates, and this growing favorability gap is associated with misperceptions critical of the Democrat.
+Partisan media’s potential to polarize is well documented, and there are numerous ways in which hostility toward political opponents might promote the endorsement of inaccurate beliefs.
+We test this mediated model using data collected via nationally representative surveys conducted during two recent U.S. presidential elections.
+Fixed effects regression models using three-wave panel data collected in 2012 provide evidence that conservative media exposure contributes to more polarized feelings toward major-party presidential candidates, and this growing favorability gap is associated with misperceptions critical of the Democrats.
 Further, these effects are more pronounced among Republicans than among Democrats.
-Cross-sectional analysis using data collected in 2016 provide additional evidence of the mediated relationship.
-Theoretical and real-world significance of these results is discussed.
+Cross-sectional analyses using data collected in 2016 provide additional evidence of the mediated relationship.
+The theoretical and real-world significance of these results are discussed.